roborescue/rcrs-rules/README.md

-# rcrs-rules
+# ```rcrs-rules``` RoboCup Rescue Simulation Rules

-RoboCup Rescue Simulation Rules
+This repository contains a live version of the RoboCup Rescue Agent Simulation Rules.